Image

 Garden inspiration

-Compacted areas of lawn, such as paths or places where children play, can be aerated now.
-This involves driving spikes quite deeply into the lawn and can be done with a garden fork for smaller lawns; for bigger ones, you can buy or hire specialist tools.
+Compacted areas of lawn, such as paths or places that children play, should be aerated.
+This involves driving spikes quite deeply into the lawn and can be done with a garden fork for smaller lawns; for bigger ones you can buy or hire specialist tools.
 Aerating will allow the water to drain and deprive the moss of the conditions it needs to thrive.
 It looks a bit of a mess straight after you’ve finished because the plugs stay on the surface, but for the long-term health of the grass it is well worth the time and effort.
 Over the winter, try to avoid walking on the lawn whilst it is wet as this will compact the soil.

 Share this post